reliforp/reli-prof/README.md

 If you have a bit of extra CPU resource, the overhead of this software would be negligible.

-## Differences to phpspy, when to use php-profiler
+## Differences to phpspy, when to use reli
-php-profiler is heavily inspired by [adsr/phpspy](https://github.com/adsr/phpspy).
+Reli is heavily inspired by [adsr/phpspy](https://github.com/adsr/phpspy).

-The main difference between the two is that php-profiler is written in almost pure PHP while phpspy is written in C.
+The main difference between the two is that reli is written in almost pure PHP while phpspy is written in C.
 In profiling, there are cases you want to customize how and what information to get.
 If customizability for PHP developers matters, you can use this software at the cost of performance.
-(Although, I hope the cost is not too big.)
+(Although, we hope the cost is not too big.)

-Additionally, php-profiler can find VM state from ZTS interpreters.
+Additionally, reli can find VM state from ZTS interpreters.
 For example, in the daemon mode, traces of threads started via [ext-parallel](https://github.com/krakjoe/parallel) are automatically retrieved.
-Currently this cannot be done with phpspy only. php-profiler also provides functionality to only get the address of EG from targets, so you can use actual profiling with phpspy if you want, even when the target is ZTS.
+Currently this cannot be done with phpspy only.
+Reli also provides functionality to only get the address of EG from targets, so you can use actual profiling with phpspy if you want, even when the target is ZTS.

-Other features of php-profiler that phpspy does not currently have include:
+Other features of reli that phpspy does not currently have include:

 - Output more accurate line numbers
 - Customize output format with PHP templates